Rhosinjay-cyb/Azure-Firewall/README.md

 **1.** Starting with the investigation of the partial loading of web pages.
 The task was to identify the FQDN of the dependencies which the firewall blocked access to.
 Two different methods were used in identifying the FQDNs.
 The first method was to use the DevTools of the web browser where the web page is being accessed and the other method is the analysis of firewall logs.

-The DevTools was launched by pressing the F12 key on the keyboard while on the web page in the web browser.
-In the Devtools environment, the dropped FQDNs could be identified from the networks tab.
+The DevTools was launched by pressing the F12 key on the keyboard while on the affected web page.
+In the DevTools environment, the dropped FQDNs could be identified from the networks tab.

 ![image](EVI21.png)